-3 AN INTEGRATIVE MODEL OF THE EFFECTS OF DIGITAL MARKETING COMMUNICATION ON CUSTOMER LOYALTY
+3 AN INTEGRATIVE MODEL OF THE INTERACTION BETWEEN DIGITAL MARKETING COMMUNICATION AND CUSTOMER LOYALTY

-In this section we draw together previous research into an integrative conceptual model for understanding how digital marketing communication affects customer loyalty.
-Figure 1 proposes an integrative model of the effects of digital marketing communication on customer loyalty.
+In this section we draw together previous research into an integrative conceptual model.
+Figure 1 proposes an integrative model of the interaction between digital marketing communication and customer loyalty.